-This guide will help you understand what no claim bonus is, how it works, and what it means to the price you pay for car insurance.
+This guide will help you understand what no claim bonus is, how it works, and the way it can affect the price you pay for car insurance.

 What is no claim discount?

-No claim bonus (also called a no claim discount) is awarded to you when you have held car insurance for one year without making a claim.
-Insurers reward you by giving you a bonus (or a discount) on your policy when you renew.
-This is your no claim bonus.
+No claim discount is awarded to you when you hold car insurance for one year without making a claim, and increases each year.
+So, if you haven’t made a claim while driving for another 12 months, you'll have two year’s no claim bonus.
+Insurers reward you with a discount on your policy when you renew.

-Having multiple years on your no claim bonus can be just one of several indicators that suggest you’re a relatively low-risk driver.
-This is assessed by insurers and will be reflected in the price you pay for your car insurance.
+Having multiple years on your no claim bonus can be one of several indicators suggesting you’re a relatively low-risk driver.
+This is assessed by insurers and reflected in the price you pay for your car insurance.

 Is no claim bonus the same as no claim discount?

 No claim discount is the same as no claim bonus and vice versa.
 Different insurers use slightly different names – but they are one and the same thing.
 Here at MORE THAN we use the widely recognised term: no claim bonus.

 Each time you make a claim and your insurer pays the cost from your policy your no claim bonus will be affected.